 a) First, it goes through the National Visa Center.

-b) Secondly, an immigrant visa interview is conducted via U.S. Embassy or Consulate.
+b) Secondly, an immigrant visa interview is conducted via the U.S. Embassy or Consulate.

 The timeline depends heavily on which post handles the case.
 Please check the status here: https://travel.state.gov/content/travel/en/legal/visa-law0/visa-bulletin.html.